-The CC113L is a cost optimized sub-1 GHz RF receiver for the 300-348 MHz, 387-464 MHz, and 779-928 MHz frequency bands.
+The CC110L is a cost optimized sub-1 GHz RF transceiver for the 300-348 MHz, 387-464 MHz, and 779-928 MHz frequency bands.
 The circuit is based on the popular CC1101 RF transceiver, and RF performance characteristics are identical.
-The CC115L transmitter together with the CC113L receiver enable a low-cost RF link.
+Two CC110L transceivers together enable a low-cost bidirectional RF link.

-The RF receiver is integrated with a highly configurable baseband demodulator.
-The modern supports various modulation formats and has a configurable data rate up to 600 kbps.
+The RF transceiver is integrated with a highly configurable baseband modem.
+The modem supports various modulation formats and has a configurable data rate up to 600 kbps.

-The CC113L provides extensive hardware support for packet handling, data buffering, and burst transmissions.
+The CC110L provides extensive hardware support for packet handling, data buffering, and burst transmissions.

-The main operating parameters and the 64-byte receive FIFO of CC113L can be controlled through a serial peripheral interface (SPI).
-In a typical system, the CC113L will be used together with a microcontroller and a few additional passive components.
+The main operating parameters and the 64-byte receive and transmit FIFOs of CC110L can be controlled through a serial peripheral interface (SPI).
+In a typical system, the CC110L will be used together with a microcontroller and a few additional passive components.